-And he has never been out of print since, with many big names; Stephen King, Clive Barker, Ramsey Campbell, Guillermo Del Toro, HR Giger, Neil Gaiman and Alan Moore to name but a few, citing Lovecraft as major influence and inspiration.
-And Lovecraft’s creations are everywhere these days, having inspired countless books, comics, films, records and games.
-Cthulhu and his kin are seemingly manifesting with increased regularity here, there and anywhere – you can even buy cuddly elder gods now.
-And even if you’ve never heard his name, if you are into genre fiction then you will certainly seen his influence somewhere, usually in the form of tentacled beasts, malign elder gods being reawakened to wreak havoc, or tales of aliens influencing early man.
+And he has never been out of print since, with many big names such as Stephen King, Clive Barker, Ramsey Campbell, Guillermo Del Toro, HR Giger, Neil Gaiman and Alan Moore to name but a few, citing Lovecraft as a major influence and inspiration.
+These days Lovecraft’s creations are everywhere, having inspired countless books, comics, films, records and games, with Great Cthulhu and his kin manifesting with increased regularity - you can even buy cuddly elder gods now.
+And even if you’ve never heard his name, if you are into genre fiction then you will certainly encountered works influenced by him somewhere, usually in the form of tentacled beasts, malign elder gods being reawakened to wreak havoc, or tales of aliens influencing early man.

-However although - what is less well known is Lovecraft’s work as a poet.
-And in fairness this is largely due to the fact that his poetry lacks the individual flair and imagination that has ensured his stories continue to win ever greater numbers of admirers with each passing year.
-Indeed much of his poetry has little to do with the strange and fantastic; instead we have political satires, seasonal verses, odes to friends and poems written adopting classical styles – only occasionally did he pen verse that falls under shadow of the weird.
-And as the Old Gentleman himself observed in later life, poetry was not his true metier; like many us he often wrote poetry for his personal reasons rather than to create great art, and in Lovecraft’s case this was to recreate for himself the atmosphere and ethos of the Georgian period – a time in which he felt he would have been more that home than the early decades of the 20th century.
+However what is still remains less well known is Lovecraft’s work as a poet.
+Partly this is largely due to the fact that his poetry lacks the individual flair and imagination that has ensured his stories continue to win ever greater numbers of admirers with each passing year.
+And another key reason why his poetic works have never garnered a huge audience is the fact that much of his poetry has little to do with the strange and fantastic.
+Instead we have political satires, seasonal verses, odes to friends, and poems written adopting classical styles, and only occasionally did he pen verses that fall into the realms of weird fiction.
+As the Old Gentleman himself observed in later life, poetry was not his true metier; like many us he often wrote poetry for his own personal pleasure rather than to create great art.
+In Lovecraft’s case this was often to amuse his friends or to recreate for himself the atmosphere and ethos of the Georgian period – a time in which he felt he would have been more at home.
 As he wrote in 1929 –

 Language, vocabulary, ideas, imagery – everything succumbed to my own intense purpose of thinking & dreaming myself back into the world of periwigs and long s’s which for some odd reason seemed to me the normal world.